Dick & Dom in da Bungalow: Bogies

 The segment of the show that gained the most notoriety was a pre-recorded game called Bogies.
-In this game, Dick and Dom situated themselves in a quiet public place such as a museum or restaurant and took turns to shout "bogies" at gradually increasing volumes, until one of them did not shout as loud as the other (judged by a meter on the screen), or quit due to embarrassment.
+In this game, Dick and Dom situated themselves in a quiet public place such as a museum or restaurant and took turns to shout "bogies" at gradually increasing volumes, until one of them did not shout as loud as the other (judged by a meter on the screen), or quit owing to embarrassment.
 The commentary for Bogies was provided by the show's producer, Steve Ryde.
 Later series would see variations on the game including "Parent Bogies", where either Dick or Dom would play the game against a viewer's parent; and "European Bogies", where they played in France, Italy and Spain, shouting the equivalent word for 'Bogies' in each language.

 Creamy Muck Muck

 Each Saturday show would feature a sketch or game that would revolve around the hosts, contestants and characters throwing "creamy muck muck" (custard) all around the set and at each other, which would be instigated on the signal of "Go, Go, Go!"
 The fight would be set to the opening verse of "Ace of Spades" by Motörhead.
 For series five, each Saturday show ended with a muck-themed parody of a popular game show such as Deal or No Deal or The Weakest Link, with the Bungalow Heads in first to third place competing with those in fourth to sixth place, who would swap places correspondingly with the other team if they won the game, before ending in a muck-throwing fight.